 Instructions

+- Bake the sweet potatoes.
 Preheat the oven to 400 degrees F. Stab the sweet potatoes with a fork and place them on a small baking sheet.
-Roast for 45 minutes to an hour or until tender.
+Brush them with a little olive oil for crispier skin—but it's totally optional, especially if you don't like to eat the skin.
+Roast the potatoes in the oven for 45 minutes to an hour or until tender.

-Rinse the quinoa in a fine sieve until the water runs through clear.
+- Cook the quinoa.
+Rinse the quinoa in a fine sieve.
 In a small saucepan, combine the quinoa with ¾ cup water.
-Bring to a simmer, lower the heat, and gently cook for about 15-20 minutes or until tender and the water is absorbed.
+Bring to a simmer, lower the heat, and gently cook for about 10 minutes or until tender and the water is absorbed.

-While the quinoa cooks, roughly chop the onion, garlic, pepper, and cilantro.
+- Prep and cook the vegetables.
+While the quinoa and potatoes cook, roughly chop the onion, pepper, and cilantro.
+Mince the garlic.
 Heat the olive oil in a large pan over medium heat.
-Add the vegetables.
-Cook until softened, about 10 minutes, stirring often and adding a splash of water if the pan dries out.
-Season with the spices and salt and stir in the black beans.
-When the quinoa is cooked, drain off any excess water and mix into the beans and vegetables.
+Add the vegetables but save the cilantro for serving.
+Cook until softened, about 7-8 minutes, stirring often and adding a splash of water if the pan dries out.
+Season with the spices and salt, cook for another minute while stirring.

-Wipe out the pan you cooked the quinoa in then heat the milk over low heat until warm.
+- Make the cheese sauce.
+Wipe out the pan you cooked the quinoa in, then add the milk and heat over low until warm.
 Stir in the shredded cheese and let melt into the milk for a few minutes.
 Stir the cornstarch into a couple of tablespoons of water until combined.
-Add this to the cheese, stir some more and keep cooking until you get the consistency of a cheese sauce.
-Mix in the salsa.
+Add this to the cheese, stir some more, and keep cooking over low until you get the consistency of a thick cheese sauce.

+- Assemble the quinoa sweet potatoes.
 Split the roasted sweet potatoes open.
-Divide the quinoa, black bean, and vegetables over the potatoes.
-Drizzle over some queso cheese sauce then sprinkle on the cilantro and serve.
+Divide the quinoa mixture over the potatoes.
+Drizzle over some queso cheese sauce and spoon over some salsa.
+Then sprinkle the cilantro over the top and serve.

 Notes